Namanshkh/Cloud-Infrastructure-Fault-Monitoring-and-Analysis./README.md

 •	 These factors limit the large-scale system logs firstly for generation alerts or warnings on known system events, and also prevents diagnosis for identifying previously unknown system events that impacted the systems performance.

-•	 In our project, we will be building a log monitoring UI framework that shows analysis of system events in real-time.
+•	 In our project, we will be building a log monitoring UI framework that shows analysis of system events.

-•	Our UI framework provides a organized view of log events real time The logs are analysed and processed and is viewed on our UI interface.
+•	Our UI framework provides a organized view of log events.
+The logs are analysed and processed and is viewed on our UI interface.